The Requirements Discovery Canvas in a Nutshell

 If the business area is large and includes many activities, it is useful to group activities into higher-level business capabilities.
 These describes a business area’s ability to repeatedly perform a group of related activities.

-The need section of the canvas answers the fundamental requirements question:
+Need The need section of the canvas answers the fundamental requirements question:

 - What do they (the stakeholders) need?